 Each and every one of us plays a vital role in representing Eureka College and reflecting our reputation as an institution.
 By adhering to these brand guidelines, we will be helping to bring together everyone's individual efforts into one clear voice.
 This singular, consistent voice will reflect, strengthen and reinforce the Eureka brand.

-How to Submit a Press Release
+How to Submit Information for a Media Release

 Our office can help you spread the word to local and regional media about an upcoming event, guest speaker, or accomplishment (your own or that of a colleague or student).